tarquin-the-brave

 • A Thought on CLI Design

 Recently I was using a wrapper around a CLI tool.
 It does what you might expect a CLI wrapper to do: set up some peripheral things, environment variables and such like, then runs the underlying CLI tool with some CLI parameters set and passes argument given to the wrapper down to provide extra parameters.
+This pattern can be pretty useful to make a particular use case of a CLI tool easier to perform.

 Read more…